 One of the best things about being single is that you have the opportunity to rediscover yourself.
 Your alone time can be an opportunity to develop insight into what makes you happy and what your values are.
 As you take a walk through a park or enjoy a cup of coffee alone, you can reevaluate your goals.
 As you learn to feel comfortable in your own company, you will discover that happiness comes from within.

 Single adults have more time to network with others and develop outside friendships.
 You can schedule more time to be with friends, make friends, or join friends in opportunities that will make lasting memories such as trips or celebrations.
 Friendships can reduce stress and anxiety, while increasing happiness and confidence.

 3. Find New Interests

 As a single person, you have additional time that you can use to develop new hobbies and interests.
 If you have always wanted to join a yoga or spin class, join a book club, you have time to dive in to new hobbies.
-In fact, research shows that participating in hobbies can improve your mood and your ability to cope with stress.
+Participating in hobbies can improve your mood and your ability to cope with stress.

-If you are in Houston and you would like to explore treatment options for how to deal with a breakup, please contact me and schedule a free consultation today.
+If you are in Houston, New York, or California and you would like to explore treatment options for how to love yourself after a breakup, please contact me and schedule a free consultation today.
 I would be happy to speak with you about how I may be able to help.